lucasomigli/SABR-volatility-models/README.md

 ### Thesis tree structure

 - Abstract.
 - Introduction.
 Outline the main question of the research, therefore identify the objective and the main issues and fixes.
 What is the contribution to the academic world that this paper sets its objective to?
-In this case, the paper wants to identify how different these models are woth respect to the actual process and how "good" they are with respect to modelling volatility in Ameirican equity indeces (specifically Nasdaq and SPX).
+In this case, the paper wants to identify how different these models are woth respect to the actual process and how "good" they are with respect to modelling volatility in Ameirican equity indexes (specifically Nasdaq and SPX).
 - Literature Review.
 Reference all the papers I printed out.
 Explain in detail what are the issues that have been arising in the latest period with respect to modelling future volatilities.
 Models have grown since the first Black model, but professionals and institutions still rely on ancient methods to understand volatility smiles.
 Go trough pros and cons on each model.
 Explain how for example the Heston model was the first real effective stochastic model that comes close enough to market volatilities with a huge downside, the complications of modelling trough a complex set of functions that increase the computational costs (both time, power and consumptions)
 - Mathematical Definitions.
     - General Assumptions.